IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: ~30

 ### Anti-static Mats in the Project Room

-An antistatic floor mat or ground mat is one of a number of antistatic devices designed to help eliminate static electricity.
+Description: An antistatic floor mat or ground mat is one of a number of antistatic devices designed to help eliminate static electricity.

 * Quantity: 3
 * Total Price: $240